 This is by far one of the best pediatric dentists in Louisville.
 Every time we come here the staff is always smiling and courteous.
 They’re excellent with the kids and a parent’s mind is at ease.
 We also know exactly what occurred during the visit and what next steps need to be taken if any.
 Love them.

-Dr. Kemper has had much experience in oral surgery and will advise you on which method will be required and if any sedation is needed.
+Dr. Kemper in Louisville, KY has had much experience in oral surgery and will advise you on which method will be required and if any sedation is needed.
 After the tooth is extracted, Dr. Kemper will give you aftercare tips to help the healing process along.
-This typically includes:

 Once you get your child home, if they experience excessive bleeding, fever, chills, nausea, or swelling in the days following surgery, call our office immediately.
 These could be signs of an oral infection.